 - Christine was a panellist at the 2017 Fintech in Africa Conference where she discussed “Developments and Trends in Fintech Regulations in Kenya”.

-In 2017, Christine has been recognised as a leading lawyer in Capital Markets, Financial Services Regulatory and Private Equity by IFLR 1000, recommended by Legal 500 in Banking and Finance and ranked band 3 in Banking and Finance by Chambers and Partners.
+- In 2016, Christine has been recognised as leading lawyer in Capital Markets, Financial Services Regulatory and Private Equity by IFLR 1000.

 “Christine is esteemed for her extensive expertise of capital markets and has further experience across the financial sphere, including bank formation.
 “She has a complete understanding of the capital markets regulatory framework,” remarked one interviewee, while another said: “She is very commercially astute, with an uncanny ability to intuitively craft legal solutions.” – Chambers and Partners 2017